-Mild pre-eclampsia doesn’t usually have any symptoms.
-It’s often picked up at routine antenatal appointments, which is why it’s important to attend these.
-Your midwife or doctor will check your blood pressure and urine at your regular antenatal appointments.
+If you have pre-eclampsia, you might not have any symptoms.
+It’s often picked up at routine antenatal appointments, which is why it’s so important to attend these.
+Your midwife or doctor will check your blood pressure and test a urine sample at these appointments.

-- severe headaches, which are not relieved by painkillers
+- headaches, which are not relieved by painkillers

-- problems with your vision, such as flashing lights and blurred vision
+- problems with your sight, such as seeing flashing lights and getting blurred vision

-- abdominal (tummy) pain – usually just below your ribs
+- pain in your tummy (abdomen), usually on the right, just below your ribs

 - feeling or being sick